noahgibbs/rails/guides/source/deploy_performance_tuning.md

 ### What You Can Change

-You can change the number of processes or threads in your test.
+You can change the number of threads in your test to find the best tradeoff between throughput and latency for your application.

+You can change the number of processes to trade off performance and expense in many cases.
+Larger instances will need more processes for best usage.
+You can vary the size and type of instances from a hosting provider, for instance.

 You can also change other Puma configuration options such as wait_for_less_busy_worker, though you don't normally need to change them.

+You can test changes to memory configuration, such as using a different allocator.
+These are often simple better/worse tests to validate that a particular configuration works better in your production environment.

+Increasing the number of iterations will usually give a more exact answer, but require longer for testing.

 You should test on the same type of host that will run in production.
 Testing data for a development laptop will only tell you what settings are best for that development laptop.